stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

   In some manner I reached the aged place; though I do not remember the last half of the journey at all.
 It was enough to be near the family cemetery, among whose moss-covered and crumbling stones I would seek the oblivion I had desired.
-As I approached the moonlit spot the old familiarity&mdash;so absent during my abnormal existence&mdash;returned to plague me in a wholly unexpected way.
+As I approached the moonlit spot the old familiarity--so absent during my abnormal existence--returned to plague me in a wholly unexpected way.
 I drew close to my own tombstone, and the feeling of homecoming grew stronger; with it came a fresh flood of that awful sense of alienation and disembodiment which I knew so well.
 I was satisfied that the end was drawing near; nor did I stop to analyze emotions